 It's this spread of knowledge from building personal, corporate events and race-winning hovercraft that make the BHC range some of the most accomplished recreational hovercraft available anywhere in the world.
 All our hovercraft are made by us, in the UK - they boast marine quality fittings, such as stainless steel exhausts, frames, and transmission.
 The engines are 'hoverised' four-strokes designed to operate in a salty marine environment and marine specification wiring is used throughout.
 There are no nasty, unreliable and noisy two-strokes here!

 But the beauty isn't hidden away.
 We've worked endlessly to constantly improve the overall look, appearance, and presentation of our hovercraft.
-Our Snapper is a simple, cheap, little hovercraft designed for the driving events market, or just as a 'playaround' craft for kids and adults.
+Our Snapper is a simple, little hovercraft designed for the driving events market, or just as a 'play-around' craft for kids and adults.
 But it still looks great and is beautifully finished with a high standard of glasswork.
-The more expensive Marlins and Coastal-Pro's easily stand up to comparison with boats, jet skis and other marine vehicles.
+The more expensive Freestyle & Beast models and the Coastal-Pro hovercraft easily stand up to comparison with boats, jet skis and other marine vehicles.

 BHC craft genuinely work as well as you'd hope and expect them to, and just as we describe.
 So, whether it's exploring rivers, mudflats, estuaries or the coastline - or simply blasting around your own private land, you can be sure you're buying a quality bit of kit that will provide many years of fun.

 Hovercraft aren’t your 'average' vehicle - they combine elements of boat and aircraft.
 Looking after your hovercraft pays dividends in terms of reliability, performance, and longevity.
 Please read on for our advice, following it is an essential part of maintaining your warranty.